 3 - Peacetown 1964 - The only horse to have led a National at the first fence, the water and at the last.
 Peacetown is the forgotten horse of the 1964 National as after the last fence he ploughed a lone furrow on the stands side finishing third and all photographs of the finish miss him out.

 5 - Lough Conn 1947 - This Irish tained runner actually blazed the trail in two Nationals.
 In 1946 he held a clear lead when he misjudged the nineteenth (which had had a large hole knocked out of it from the first circuit).
-Never go for the gap as he and three others came down.
+The theory that you should 'never go for the gap' was never clearer as he and three others came down.
 But in 1947 he put up a clear round.
 He led from the start and was in a clear lead at the water.
 Musical Lad tried to join him at the seventeenth but he was quickly dispatched and by second Bechers he was in a clear lead.
 He was joined three out by the unconsidered outsider Caughoo who swept past him at such speed it was as if he had just started....and that was the rumour that went around for years.
 The 1947 National was run in attrocious conditions with little visibility from the stands and there were some that believed that Caughoos rider Eddie Dempsey had pulled up his mount in the mist at Valentines only to re-join the field on the second circuit.
 It seemed the only reasonable explanation for the speed at which he finished.
 Certainly that was what the rider of Lough Conn believed and according to Reg Greens book " A Race Apart" the two jockeys later came to blows over this.
-However, check al the photos and the movietone and Caughoo is there throughout, he simpy ran a blinder on the day and he never repeated that form.
+However, check all the photos and the movietone and Caughoo is there throughout, he simpy ran a blinder on the day and as with so many National winners he never repeated that form.
 Lough Conn tried to lead again in 1948 but after a few fences he started to fall back and he was struggling by the water when he was pulled up.
 A broken blood vessal was the cause of his lacklustre display and he did not return to Aintree.

 7 - Aldaniti 1981 - Everyone of course gets emotional when discussing Aldaniti`s victory - the broken down horse, the cancer-stricken jockey etc etc. But, let us not forget that this was also a great front running performance.
 Aldaniti hit the front far sooner than was planned after Carrow Boy was hampered and fell at the tenth fence.
 Having taken the lead he was only headed once thereafter by Royal Stuart at the water jump and when the latter was carried wide by a loose horse Aldaniti regained the lead and stayed there.
 To me the circumstances of this victory always seem to overshadow the manner in which the race was won.